apache/activemq-cpp/README.txt

   cd src/test-integration
   ./activemq-test-integration

 This will take quite some time to complete, so be patient.
+It is recommended that you restart the broker between successive runs of the integration tests.

 5 Example
 --------------------------------------------------------------------------
-There is an example application that ships with the distribution in src/examples.
-The example is compiled by default with the "make" command, but can easily be compiled manually using the command:
+There are example applications that ship with the distribution in src/examples.
+The examples are compiled by default with the "make" command on Unix systems.
+Only one sample is included in the Visual Studio projects supplied, the others can be easily added by examining the settings of the one supplied.

-  g++ -o main -pthread -I ../main main.cpp ../../out/libactivemq-cpp-2_0.a -luuid

 6 Notes for Windows users
 --------------------------------------------------------------------------